On May 23, 1815, the Washington, D.C. newspaper the National Intelligencer called for the preservation of USS Constitution:

 “Old Ironsides took its annual (Men Only) ‘turnaround cruise’ in Boston Harbor yesterday after a female newspaper reporter, disguised as a man, was ordered to leave the ship….Miss Litinsky, who was denied a press pass to the ship last week because she is female, went to the Navy Yard in Charlestown yesterday wearing a man’s wig, men’s trousers, a man’s shirt, jacket and moccasins…’So I could get on board the ship and do the story,’ she said….But shortly afterward, Capt.
 [Jack] Reifschneider asked to see her.
 ‘He told me that what gave away my sex was my walking,’ she said.
 The Captain told her: ‘As soon as I saw you from the back, walking, I knew you were all girl.’
 The captain laughed, and escorted Miss Litinsky to a Coast Guard boat ‘so I could do my job from a distance,’ Miss Litinsky said….After the cruise, Miss Litinsky called the office of the Chief of Naval Operations at the Pentagon.
 An assistant to Adm.
 Elmo Zumwalt said, ‘We will look into’ the Constitution regulation barring women from the ship when the vessel is at sea.”
 [The Boston Globe, June 24, 1971]

-Over the years visiting ships and special guests have accompanied USS Constitution on her turnaround cruises.
+Over the years, visiting ships and special guests have accompanied USS Constitution on its turnaround cruises.
 In 1987, in honor of its namesake’s 100th birthday, the Oliver Hazard Perry-class frigate Samuel Eliot Morison (FFG-13) joined “Old Ironsides” in Boston Harbor.
-RADM Morison, historian of the U.S. Navy in World War II, was born on July 9, 1887, and officially opened the USS Constitution Museum on April 8, 1976.
+Rear Admiral Samuel Eliot Morison, historian of the U.S. Navy in World War II, was born on July 9, 1887, and officially opened the USS Constitution Museum on April 8, 1976.

 Vice President Dick Cheney and his family were the guests aboard USS Constitution for its July 4, 2008, harbor cruise.